Chakra Gods and Goddesses

 Kathleen Karlsen is a musician, artist, writer and speaker.
 She is the author of two books (Flower Symbols and Vocal Medicine) and over 200 articles.
 Kathleen, her husband Andrew, and their five children live in Bozeman, Montana.
 More about Kathleen Karlsen.

-This article covers the chakras and associated gods and goddesses in the Hindu tradition.
+This article covers the chakra gods and goddesses in the Hindu tradition.
 Pairing together the functions of the chakras and the personifications of the chakra energies helps to clarify the purpose of particular chakras.
-Each of the seven major chakras are associated with one or more of the gods and goddesses in the Hindu pantheon.
-These deities include Ganesha for the root chakra; Parvati for the sacral chakra; Lakshmi for the solar plexus chakra; Hanuman for the heart chakra; Sadashiva for the throat chakra; Krishna for the third eye chakra and Nataraja for the crown chakra.
+Each of the seven major energy centers are associated with one or more of the chakra gods and goddesses in the Hindu pantheon.

 Scroll to Top